postpopnara/Kiwi/docs/developper/dev.md

 ##### Tests

 Tests are ran as a post build command of target Tests.
-To run run tests
+To run tests.

 ```shell
 python ./Srcipts/build.py -t Tests -c Release